Discovering...

 For Sahara/mountain trips: Maroc Telecom.
 If your itinerary includes the desert, Atlas trekking, or remote villages, Maroc Telecom's superior rural coverage is worth the small premium.

 For budget short trips: Inwi.
-If you are in Morocco for under two weeks and staying in cities, Inwi's from 70 MAD plan gets the job done.
+If you are in Morocco for under two weeks and staying in cities, Inwi's from 70 MAD plan gets the job done at the lowest cost.

 SIM cards are sold at fixed, regulated prices.
 You will pay the same at the airport as in a medina shop.